iRobotEducation/root-docs/README.md

 ## Bluetooth connection

 Root coding robots are controlled over a Bluetooth® Low Energy connection by a companion device, such as a laptop, tablet, phone, or Raspberry Pi.
-Root robots are available to connect over Bluetooth® whenever the robot is powered on (i.e. the eyes are on) and it not connected to another device.
+Root robots are available to connect over Bluetooth® whenever
+1. the robot is powered on (i.e. the eyes are on) and
+2. it not connected to another device.
 Once you connect to the robot, it will play a chime and the lights will briefly flash blue.
 To disconnect, trigger a disconnection from the app or turn off the robot by holding down the yellow nose button.

 The companion iRobot Coding app provides graphical, hybrid, and text coding experiences for learners of all skill levels, and it is available on [iOS](https://apps.apple.com/us/app/irobot-coding/id1524652548), [Android](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding), and [Web](https://code.irobot.com/) (using a Web Bluetooth compatible browser like [Chrome](https://www.google.com/chrome/) or [Edge](https://www.microsoft.com/edge)).
 Advanced users can access even more capabilities using the downloadable [iRobot Education Python 3 SDK](https://github.com/iRobotEducation/irobot-edu-python-sdk) or in-browser Python coding experience within the [iRobot Education Python Web Playground](https://python.irobot.com/).
-All of these interfaces make use of the openly documented [Bluetooth® Low Energy protocol](https://github.com/iRobotEducation/root-robot-ble-protocol) used by the Root robots.
+All of these coding interfaces implement the openly documented [Bluetooth® Low Energy protocol](https://github.com/iRobotEducation/root-robot-ble-protocol) used by the Root robots.

 ## Care and Cleaning
 - Do not expose robot to high temperature conditions such as direct sunlight or hot car interiors.
 For best results use indoors only.
 Never expose Root to water.